ninjarogue/ninjarogue/README.md

 🌱 I’m currently learning ...

-> React, TypeScript, GraphQL, Flutter, Unit/Integration Testing in React, and PostgreSQL.
+> React, TypeScript, GraphQL, Flutter, Unit/Integration Testing in React, PostgreSQL and Rust!

 ### 👯 I’m looking to collaborate on ...

-> Anything that'll improve my skills as a full-stack developer.
+> Anything that'll improve my skills as a full-stack/back-end developer.
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...